jariperttunen/lukeghg/GHG_SCENARIO.md

 The second sheet contains Global Warming Potentials (GWP) used.

 The undescore ('_') in a sheet name denotes summary for a land use cluster and hyphen ('-') change in land use.
-For example CL-FL means cropland to forest land.
+For example Lands_FL means lands to forest land and CL-FL means cropland to forest land.
 The land use summary sheets are defined as follows:

  + Lands_FL = CL-FL + GL-FL + WLpeat-FL + WLother-FL + SE-FL
  + FL_Lands = FL-CL + FL-GL + FL-WLpeat + FL-WLflooded + FL-WLother + FL-SE